 Off eBay Marketing:

-I know, I know, it’s not really a quick win when it comes to marketing, but it is quite an important rung on the ladder to eBay success.
+I know, I know, it’s not really a quick win when it comes to eCommerce marketing, but it is quite an important rung on the ladder to eBay success.
 Your products might be listed, but without correct optimisation you will find yourself getting lost in the clutter of results.
 The big players like Google, Yahoo and Bing (I know, I can’t believe i called the latter two ‘Big players’ either), are constantly reinventing their algorithms and making them more and more ‘human’.
 This means that gone are the days where you can just load up on keywords and expect to show up in results.
 You need to be starting to think about exactly how your customers will be searching for you, and writing your product listings and descriptions in that way.
 You really need to try to get inside the head of your customer and think about exactly what they would be typing if they were looking, for example, for the baseball cap you sell.
 It is also important to note that SEO can take time and you aren’t likely to see immediate results, but you should definitely be investing a bit of time into it now, to pay off a bit further down the line.

 While it can be a daunting interface to get started with, Google provide some amazing help files and setup guides and you can have a simple campaign up and running extremely quickly.
 You don’t even need to spend a lot of money, because you can ensure that you are targeting very niche markets and not wasting ad budget marketing to the wrong people.
 Although it can be tricky to run an adwords campaign for a store that stocks a few thousand products, one good way of getting around this, is a feature that Google call Keyword insertion.
 Now i do want to say that it is something you should definitely read up a bit on, and will take a lot of practice to get it working really well, but Google allows you to create ad copy that pulls in the text that a user searched (provided it is within the character limits), and use that in the ad.
 This means that not only does the ad copy look hyper targeted to the users search, but it also allows you to create less ad variations for more products.
 Be careful though, as while it can be a very powerful tool, using it incorrectly can have a negative impact on your brand as your ads could look very odd.
-So my advice would be to start small and practise, then expand out once you are able to get some good performance out of it. first if you’re not sure where the rocks are.
+So my advice would be to start small and practice, then expand out once you are able to get some good performance out of it. first if you’re not sure where the rocks are.

 Don’t listen to the naysayers, email is certainly not dead, and it remains as one of the most effective means of communicating with customers and potential customers. eBay have a built in newsletter facility to help you build your list of potential customers, so it’s worth trying it out.
 Just because you’re using a well tried medium, doesn’t mean you have to stick to old school tactics.
 For example, try using variations in copy as opposed to the standard “Subscribe Now”.
 Try get a bit more creative with it and see what updates you find work for you.